ca-webdev/exchange-backend-java/README.md

 #### topics:

-- Orderbook updates in `/topic/orderbookupdates`
+- Order book updates (both bid and ask order book) in `/topic/orderbookupdates`
+- Bid order book updates in `/topic/bidorderbook`
+- Ask order book updates in `/topic/askorderbook`
 - Recent trade updates in `/topic/recenttrades`
 - Latest 1-minute open high low close price in `/topic/ohlc`
 - **[TODO - not implemented yet]** Order status for orders by the user in `/topic/orderstatus`.
 Order status would include orderId, side, price, and size of the order, and also status, such as InsertAccepted, PartiallyFilled, FullyFilled, Cancelled, etc. Examples of orderstatus would be: